buildkite/export-build-example/README.md

 ```

 ### Upload Files to S3 Bucket
-In this example, we would export the build data for all pipelines to S3 Bucket
+To  export the build data for all pipelines to an S3 Bucket

 #### Requirement
 * awscli